tkgwku/grapple/README.md

 You can include grapple mod in your modpack without contact to me.

 ### Caution
 Redistribute-version of this mod may contain modification by someone else, which can cause you some damage.
-So, be careful of use redistribute version.
+So, be careful when you use redistribute version.

 ## Grapple Mod for MC1.13.2 alpha1